 Initially released in 2006, Wii Sports is basically a collection of five motion-controlled sports simulations, including baseball, tennis, bowling, boxing, and golf, that you can enjoy on your Wii devices.

 While some aspects of the gameplay are controlled by the computer, players can imitate real-life sport moves, for example, racket swing in tennis or bat swing in baseball, using the Wii remote and Nunchuck controller.

 The in-game characters are imported from Mii Channel, one of Wii’s pre-installed channels, which allows users to create their customized avatars.
 You can also create non-playing characters.

 Wii Sports remains the fourth best selling game of all times, below Minecraft, Tetris, and Grand Theft Auto 5.
-It is also the highest selling game for Wii console with 82 million copies sold worldwide.
+It is also the highest-selling game for the Wii console with 82 million copies sold worldwide.

 1. Super Mario Galaxy 1 and 2

 Can Also Be played On: Nvidia Shield Tablet

 The Super Mario Galaxy series is perhaps the best thing you’ll ever find on Wii.
 It’s bright, bold, and is exactly how you wanted a Super Mario game to be.
 It is heavily inspired by Super Mario 64 with almost the same level structure and controls.